tstepanski/Telegram.Net/README.md

 */
 ```

-If you want get messages you should use method `TelegramClient.Start()` like this:
+If you want to get messages you should use method `TelegramClient.Start()` like this:

 ```csharp
 client.Start();